Oligoastrocytoma: Diagnosis

 An X-ray computed tomography (CT) or magnetic resonance imaging (MRI) scan is necessary to characterize the anatomy of this tumor as to size, location, and its homogeneity and heterogeneity.
 However, final diagnosis of this tumor, like most tumors, relies on histopathologic examination (biopsy examination).

 Treatment

-If resected, the surgeon will remove as much of this tumor as possible without disturbing eloquent regions of the brain such as the speech–Broca's area and Wernicke's area–and motor cortexes and other critical brain structure.
+If resected, the surgeon will remove as much of this tumor as possible without disturbing eloquent regions of the brain, such as the speech–Broca's area and Wernicke's area–and motor cortexes and other critical brain structure.
 Thereafter, treatment may include chemotherapy and radiation therapy of doses and types ranging based upon the patient's needs.
-Subsequent MRI examination are often necessary to monitor the resection margin.
+Subsequent MRI examinations are often necessary to monitor the resection margin.

 Prognosis

 Even after surgery, an oligoastrocytoma will often recur.
-The treatment for a recurring brain tumor may include surgical resection, chemotherapy and radiation therapy.
+The treatment for a recurring brain tumor may include surgical resection, chemotherapy, and radiation therapy.
 Survival time of this brain tumor varies; younger age and low-grade initial diagnosis are factors in improved survival time.